There are so many great things to do in London at night that I hardly know where to begin!

 9. View from the Shard

 The Shard is London’s tallest building, and the seventh tallest in all of Europe!
-Clocking in at a massive 309.6 metres, (1,016 feet), this skyscraper resembles a shard of broken glass jutting into the London sky.
+Clocking in at a massive 309.6 metres (1,016 feet), this skyscraper resembles a shard of broken glass jutting into the London sky.

-I actually watched the Shard being built as I lived in nearby Bermondsey at the time, and it really is an impressive piece of architecture.
+I actually watched the Shard being built because I lived in nearby Bermondsey at the time, and it really is an impressive piece of architecture.
 Located right over London Bridge station, this monstrosity of engineering can be seen from miles around.

-The 72-story Shard is home to offices, hotels, a television studio, restaurants, and of course London’s highest viewing platform; the View from the Shard.
+The 72-story Shard is home to offices, hotels, a television studio, restaurants, and of course London’s highest viewing platform, the View from the Shard.
 If you’re looking for things to do in London in the evening, then this is a great way to see the city, and a fantastic place to watch the sunset.